-Kelburn represents a good balance with a short commute, close to the university, a large park and the unmissable Botanic Gardens.
-A little noise after final University exams is the only trouble the residents expect, but it’s well worth it for a reasonably priced and pretty colonial-style villas.
+Kelburn represents a good balance with a short commute, close to the university, a large park, and the unmissable Botanic Gardens.
+A little noise after final University exams is the only trouble the residents expect, but it’s well worth it for a reasonably priced and pretty colonial-style villa.

-Rent here is around 3500 NZD for a 3 bedroom with a walkable commute into town.
+Rent here is around 3500 NZD for a three bedroom with a walkable commute into town.
 Just make sure not to be house-hunting in February, when student demand drives prices up.

-If you are coming from the UK or North America, property prices here can seem steep, so there is an incentive to consider more reasonably priced areas.
+If you come from the UK or North America, property prices here can seem steep, so there is an incentive to consider more reasonably priced areas.